 You’ll need to highlight the size, weight and material of the product in your description to give the customer as much information as they can pre-purchase.
 Keep your descriptions up-to-date to prevent returns from product confusion or accidental mis selling.
 Lean on the information provided by different eCommerce platforms to give you some guidance on the perfect item description, like these articles from Amazon and eBay.

 Making short videos to include within your product listings don’t have to mean massive budgets and filming times.
-Short, simple videos showing a 360° of the product is all you need to reduce returns because of confusion over the product.
+Short, simple videos showing a 360° of the product is all you need to reduce the returns your eCommerce business recieves because of confusion over the product.
 For more complex products, an explainer video of how to use the product can enhance the buying experience for customers and make it easier for them to use the product once they’ve received it.

 2. Implement size guides and fitting tools